10 Kwanzaa celebration ideas and traditions

 A Karamu Feast is the perfect opportunity to get together with family and friends because it falls on New Year’s Eve.
 We’re brimming with ideas on how to host a Karamu dinner party, whether it’s your first time or you’re looking to spice things up this year.

-— Serve a large pot of Black-eyed peas with enough for guests to take home.
+- Food and drink.
+Serve a large pot of Black-eyed peas with enough for guests to take home.
 Black-eyed peas are a New Year’s Day tradition in the South, but who’s to say you can’t incorporate them during the Karamu Feast?

-Celebrate Black artists, entertainers, and musicians by including poetry, music, and dance at your Kwanzaa party.
-Here are some ideas to get you started; encourage your guests to bring their favorite books, records, and poems along to share.
+- Celebrate Black artists.
+Celebrate Black artists, entertainers, and musicians.
+Encourage your guests to bring their favorite books, records, and poems along to share.

-The holidays are a busy time of year, so if you find it challenging organizing yet another get-together, consider sending out Kwanzaa invitations for your celebration at least 2–4 weeks in advance.
+The holidays are a busy time of year, so plan ahead and consider sending out Kwanzaa invitations for your celebration at least 2–4 weeks in advance.

 With Paperless Post, you can choose from dozens of gorgeous cards and flyers for your Kwanzaa party.
 Not only will these creative and memorable invitations be sure to leave an impression, but they can also be sent entirely online—no trip to the post office needed.
 Plan your next Kwanzaa party today with a little help from Paperless Post.
 Heri za Kwanzaa!